Introduction

 The student is expected to perform a balanced repertoire, and to prepare as though it were a public performance.
 While it is expected that the majority of the music performed on the Major Practical Study examination will be solo literature, one ensemble work in which the student plays a prominent part may be included.
 Sight-reading may be required in Jury Examinations.
 Juries and recitals for Post-Baccalaureate Students will demonstrate a quality that represents progress beyond the fourth year level.

-Jury and Recital repertoire should be distinct and not overlapping, except in unusual circumstances approved in advance by the Dean’s Office.
+Jury Examination and Recital repertoire should be distinct and not overlapping, except in unusual circumstances approved in advance by the Dean’s Office.

 Jury examinations for Major Practical Study will normally take place during the exam period of the academic year for which the student is registered.
 When unavoidable circumstances arise (e.g. illness or other issues of a critical nature), deferred juries may be allowed with the permission of the Associate Dean, Undergraduate.
-A deferred jury is considered an incomplete in the course and this (incomplete) will constitute the grade submitted until the deferred exam is taken.
+A deferred jury is considered an incomplete in the course and this incomplete will constitute the grade submitted until the deferred exam is taken.

 Jury Length